 Division tiering is established by the British Columbia Lacrosse Association (BCLA) and requirements set out in the Lower Mainland Minor Lacrosse Association (LMMLC) operating policies.
 The intent of tiering is to create a game where like skilled players play within their talent levels.
 Where tiering is required, it is the goal of the PMLA to put its most competitive team in the highest division in which it will compete.
 The PMLA will not condone the stacking of lower ranked teams.

 After player evaluations, and player ratings have been assigned, the coach of the division’s top team will put together a list of the players assigned to that team.
 This list will then be shared with the division manager who will cross reference it with the player ratings.
 It is the head coach’s role to select the team he or she feels will be the most competitive.
 If two players are ranked the same after evaluations, it is the head coach’s decision as to which of the players is selected.
 If the head coach has selected a player ranked lower than those not named on the team, the Division Manager, the head coach and a member of the executive will meet to discuss and finalize the team.
-The head coach may have valid reasons for selecting a player to the team who did not score well during evaluations, such as defensive ability, shooting hand, past playing history or other criteria that was not evident through the evaluation process.
+The head coach may have valid reasons for selecting a player to the team who did not score well during evaluations, such as defensive ability, shooting hand, past playing history, commitment or other criteria that was not evident through the evaluation process.
 The head coach, Division Manager, and member of the executive will, after listening to reasons, vote on the issue, with the majority opinion being final.
 This will repeat until all teams have their players assigned.

 Late Additions or Missed Evaluations – The PMLA would like players to make the evaluations a priority; however, it is recognized that some players will miss evaluations due to other commitments or circumstances.
-A player who misses evaluations, or is a late registrant, may be invited out to practice and added to any of the competitive rosters.
+A player that misses evaluations, or is a late registrant, may be invited out to practice and added to any of the competitive rosters.
 The team playing in the highest division will have the first opportunity to add the player to their roster.
 Again, it is a goal of the PMLA to have the best players playing in the most competitive division.
 No player may be dropped from the team he or she was selected to after the first regular season game.